Teklewold Atnafu

 Teklewold Atnafu (ተክለወልድ አጥናፉ; born on 26 October 1963) is an Ethiopian politician who governed National Bank of Ethiopia for nearly two decades.
 Teklewold is serving as a board member for the Commercial Bank of Ethiopia since 2020.

 Early life

 Teklewold was born in Areka, Wolayita, Ethiopia.
 He completed his primary and secondary school in his hometown and Sodo respectively.
 He attended Addis Abeba University and studied his first and second degree in Statistics.

 Career

 Teklewold governed the National Bank of Ethiopia since 2000s to 18 June 2018.
-He is believed to be the longest serving governor of the bank.
-Aby Ahmed appointed him as a chair person of Commercial Bank of Ethiopia since February 2020.
-He is also a Financial affairs sector advisor of the Prime minister.
+He was assigned to head the central bank after serving as a vice governor for a year.
+He completed his studies in statistics at Addis Abeba University.
+He did his post-graduate dissertation on building a model for econometric measures of demand and supply of money in Ethiopia.
+Aby Ahmed appointed him as a chairperson of Commercial Bank of Ethiopia's Board of Management since February 2020 succeeding Fitsum Assefa, the commissioner of the National Planning & Development Commission.
+He is also a financial affairs sector advisor of the Prime minister.